TL;DR

 AI-Powered Qualitative Analysis

 AI changes what's possible with open-ended survey data.
-Instead of a human reading each comment, natural language processing (NLP) and large language models (LLMs) process the full dataset and extract structured patterns.
-Three techniques do most of the work.
+Instead of a human reading each comment, natural language processing and large language models process the full dataset and extract structured patterns.
+Four techniques do most of the work.

 Intent classification.
 AI identifies what the respondent wants to happen next: are they requesting a feature, filing a complaint, asking a question, expressing an intent to leave, or advocating for the product?
-Research shows that 23% of feedback responses contain clear intent signals.
+Nearly one-quarter (23%) of feedback responses contain clear intent signals.
 Intent classification turns those signals into routing rules: complaints go to support, feature requests go to product, advocacy signals go to marketing.

 Entity recognition.
 AI extracts specific mentions of people, products, locations, and competitors from open-ended text.
 When a survey respondent writes "Sarah in billing was great but the mobile app keeps crashing," entity recognition tags "Sarah" as a staff mention and "mobile app" as a product mention.
 This turns unstructured text into structured data you can filter: show all comments mentioning the mobile app, show all feedback referencing a specific location, surface every competitor mention across your survey data.